Scotstown: The Troubles

 North Monaghan is a staunchly Republican area.
 The Partition of Ireland in the early 1920s has had a huge impact on the people and their way of life for generations.
 In the 1970s, 1980s and 1990s, during The Troubles, Scotstown and its surrounding hinterland was known for having a large number of active members of the Provisional IRA.
 The area was always of significant interest to both the Garda Síochána (a force usually known simply as 'the Garda') and the British Crown forces.

 One of the most notorious members of the Provisional IRA in the area, Séamus McElwain, from Knockatallon, was killed whilst attempting to ambush a British Army Patrol close to the neighbouring village of Roslea in the south-east of County Fermanagh on 26 April 1986.
-His subsequent funeral at Urbleshanny Chapel in Scotstown was a huge event, with over 4,000 people attending to pay their respects to a local man.
-The local battalion of the Provisional IRA put on a huge show of strength at the funeral.
-Séamus was buried with full honours from Óglaigh na hÉireann and a memorial to him was erected by the local people at Corlatt, Knockatallon.
+His subsequent funeral at Urbleshanny Chapel in Scotstown was a huge event, with Gerry Adams and Martin McGuinness in attendance, and over 4,000 people attending to pay their respects.
+The local battalion of the Provisional IRA put on a huge show of strength at the funeral and performed a three-volley salute over the coffin.
+A memorial to him was erected by the local people at Corlatt, Knockatallon.

 Sport

 Scotstown GAA is the local Gaelic football club, which has had some success in the past, and is currently ranked 3rd in towns winning the Ulster Senior Club Football Championship.
 Its last victory was in 2013 and before that was 1989.
-Seán McCague, a native of Scotstown, was also GAA president from 2000-2003.
+Seán McCague, a native of Scotstown, was also GAA president from 2000 to 2003.